Russell Lee (photographer): Early life

 Russell Werner Lee was born on July 21, 1903, in Ottawa, Illinois, the son of Burton Lee and Adeline Werner.
 He attended Culver Military Academy in Culver, Indiana, for high school.
 He earned a bachelor's degree in chemical engineering from Lehigh University in Bethlehem, Pennsylvania.

-Lee started working as a chemist, but gave up the position to become a painter.
-Originally he used photography as a precursor to his painting, but soon became interested in photography for its own sake.
-He recorded the people and places around him.
-Among his earliest subjects were Pennsylvanian bootleg mining and the Father Divine cult.
+Lee initially worked as a chemist, but resigned to become a painter.
+Originally using photography as a reference tool for his painting, he soon became interested in the medium for its own sake.
+He began recording the people and places around him; among his earliest subjects were Pennsylvanian bootleg mining and the Father Divine cult.